durangoretro/web/docs/software/ehbasic.md

-`CONIO` acts as a **terminal emulator**; for easier parsing, most _control codes_ are **single-byte**, thus the [standard CONIO features](conio.md) are accessible thru a mixture of **traditional ASCII, `bash` shortcut keys and ZX-Spectrum codes**. _All of them are accessible via standard `PRINT CHR$()` BASIC sentences_, but a few of them have beed granted nre BASIC commands for convenience:
+`CONIO` acts as a **terminal emulator**; for easier parsing, most _control codes_ are **single-byte**, thus the [standard CONIO features](conio.md) are accessible thru a mixture of **traditional ASCII, `bash` shortcut keys and ZX-Spectrum codes**. _All of them are accessible via standard `PRINT CHR$()` BASIC sentences_, but a few of them have beed granted new BASIC commands for convenience:

 ### `CLS`